Saša Marković (footballer, born 1991)

-Saša Marković (Serbian Cyrillic: Саша Марковић; born 13 March 1991) is a Serbian footballer who played as a central midfielder for Olympiakos Nicosia.
+Saša Marković (Serbian Cyrillic: Саша Марковић; born 13 March 1991) is a Serbian footballer who played as a midfielder for OFK Beograd.

 Club career

 Early career

 Marković played for youth selections of Kopaonik and Partizan, before moving to OFK Beograd in 2007.
 He made his first team debut with the Romantics during the 2008–09 season.
 Marković played 49 league matches, scoring four goals during his stint at Karaburma.

 By Serbian FA Sasa Markovic was pronounced as best young player of Serbian Super Liga for year 2011.

 Partizan

 On 15 June 2011, it was announced that Marković had signed a four-year contract with Partizan.
 He scored his first goal for the club in a league match against Borac Čačak on 29 April 2012.
 He also played all six matches of the 2012–13 UEFA Europa League group stage campaign and scored a skillful goal against Rubin Kazan, after which he celebrated by dancing to the rhythm of Gangnam Style.
 He scored an amazing goal in 2014-15 UEFA Europa League game against Beşiktaş at the Atatürk Olympic Stadium in Istanbul.